YuchenXia/yuchenxia.github.io/_pages/about.md

 ---
 # <span id="teaching">Teaching and Supervision of Research Projects</span>

 I have designed more than 40 research topics for master students and mentored them throughout their thesis work.
-This includes 25 master theses and 17 smaller research projects.
+It includes 25 master theses and 17 smaller research projects.
 After graduating (more than 30 students in total), most students became engineers and are currently working in industry.

 ## List of supervised students' theses:
 ### 2025 (ongoing)